emanuelefantin/jquery.htmlForm.js/README.md

 jquery.htmlForm.js
 ==================

-Return a form as string, including form values like checked or selected that aren't returned using $.html().
+jQuery plugin that return a form as string, including form values like checked or selected that aren't returned using $.html().

 Example: